henry2004y/KeyNotes/contents/pic.md

 The key feature that makes PIC more feasible than the brute-force nbody method is the reduction of computational cost.
 Given $N$ macro-particles in the system, a brute force method has a complexity of $\mathcal{O}(N^2)$, and a PIC method has $\mathcal{O}(N\log N)$.
 A rough idea how this is possible can be obtained by ignoring the pair interactions and consider collective effects especially for those particles at a large distance.

+A commonly used trick is to introduce a reduced ion-to-electron mass ratio.
+In a 3D simulation, the cost scales with $(m_i/m_e)^3$.
+However, note that in low mass ratio runs (e.g. $m_i/m_e=25$), the thermal speed of the electrons may be comparable to the Alfvén speed which causes higher wave decay through Landau damping on the electrons.

 ## δf Method {#sec:delta_f}

 Consider the growth rate of a single unstable wave in a 1D-1V Vlasov-Poisson system of plasma.
 The energy conservation leads to